JiangkaiWu/McpRTC/README_en.md

 ## 🚀 Why McpRTC?
 A Case Study

-In the context of an **Always-on AI Assistant**, continuously transmitting high-quality video (e.g., 1080p 30fps) is extremely inefficient and expensive (in terms of bandwidth, compute, and power).
+In the context of an **Always-on AI Assistant**, continuously transmitting high-quality video (e.g., 1080p 30fps) 24/7 is extremely inefficient and expensive (in terms of bandwidth, compute, and power).
 This is especially unacceptable for wearable AIoT devices (like smart glasses) due to battery constraints.

-McpRTC allows Agents to **decide when to "Glance" or "Gaze"** like humans:
+McpRTC allows Agents to **decide when to "Rest", "Glance", or "Gaze"** like humans:

 1.  **Pure Audio Interaction**: When the user is just chatting or asking questions that don't require vision (e.g., asking about the weather), the Agent **keeps the video off** to save compute, battery, and bandwidth resources.
 2.  **Active Visual Intervention**: When the Agent hears an anomaly (e.g., glass breaking) or cannot understand the user's intent through audio alone, it **autonomously initiates** a video stream request to "take a look" at the situation.
 3.  **Semantic Transmission Control**: When the Agent finds the content unclear or fast-moving, affecting **task execution**, it automatically increases the bitrate, resolution, and frame rate.
 Otherwise, it downgrades them.

 In summary, McpRTC achieves a balance between response latency, accuracy, bandwidth overhead, and device power consumption.
+Preliminary tests show that **McpRTC achieves 63.95% power reduction compared to full video streaming while maintaining 98.26% of the original accuracy.**

 ## 📦 Usage